-Applicant study programme choices and orders of preference can only be changed while the joint application phase is still ongoing.
+Applicants can change their study programme choices and orders of preference only during the joint application period.
 To make these changes, you must log into the Studyinfo service.
 For more information on making changes, see the Studyinfo portal.

 All changes to the application form must be communicated to the appropriate Admissions Office in writing, for instance, by e-mail.
 The submission of certificates to the Admissions Office or for supplementing the entrance exam is not considered a change in an applicant’s application.
 Otherwise, changes must be specific and unambiguous.
 Please indicate your full name and application number in any messages.

 If you wish to cancel your application, please contact the admissions office of your first choice programme.
 Contact information for the Diak Admissions Office.

 If you are accepted to a programme of your choice in joint application, Studyinfo will send you a notification that includes instructions for confirming that you accept the offer.
 For additional instructions, see the Studyinfo portal.
 The official Diak website also has an information page for new students.

 If you are accepted to our Master’s programme, you will be informed of the results by email that includes instructions for confirming that you accept the offer.